Lake Mohawk, New Jersey: Community

-Beaches are provided along the edge of the lakes, spaced to enable residents of Lake Mohawk to walk to the nearest one.
-Membership in the club is required for owners and renters alike.
-An issue of exclusion was raised at one point legally, but membership remains a requirement for residents.
-An attended gated area, resembling castle turrets, exists on the western "trail", which leads to the homes on the islands and along the western shore.
-A golf course located along the western drive is part of the country club.
+In the 1950s a movie theater, a stone's throw beyond the main entrance to the lake, called Winona Parkway, was built along the adjacent county roadway, route 15, which leads to the Dutch colonial and revolutionary era mining town of Sparta.

 Except for the Alpine Pool and the main lake areas that are accessible from an entrance high in the mountains, all of the community is reached by descending from the surrounding mountains of Sussex County.
 Homes have been built up each face of the enclosing mountains, but the roads to them are accessed only from the main road around the lake.
 From the Alpine Pool, a panoramic view of the county is possible.
 On one side almost the entire stretch of the main lake is visible and on the other, the mountains that reach into the states of Pennsylvania and New York.

 At the southern end of the lake is a swimming pool and tennis complex originally called the "Marine Pool", that is constructed to resemble the deck of an ocean liner.
 It is modeled after the likes of SS Normandie, having all of the appointments of a cruise ship, with a galley motif for the restaurant and a great stand of stadium seating with colorful backs for the spectators at swimming events held at the facility.
 Through the seating is a stairway to the captain's quarters where the managers and lifeguards have quarters and stow special equipment.

 The pool is ozone filtered, without a drop of chlorine in the water, and was the first pool in the United States to use corona discharge (CD) ozone to treat its water.
 The filter system, built in 1937, was designed to resemble the engine room of the ship.
 The pool is Olympic-size (50 m, with eight lanes) and has a central tower for diving events.
 The depth of the pool at that portion is ten feet.
 Both ends of the pool are more shallow, with a kiddie section nearest the tennis courts.
 On the northern end of the pool near the galley, there used to be a giant water slide that had been featured in television commercials for Zest soap in the 1960s.
 Beyond the pool to the south are three asphalt tennis courts, with another set of three clay courts in the parking area.